-1208 Treatment of Evidence in Appeal of Refusal of Application
+1208 Treatment of Evidence

 The Board generally takes a somewhat more permissive stance with respect to the admissibility and probative value of evidence in an ex parte proceeding than it does in an inter partes proceeding.
 [Note 1.]
 That is, in an ex parte proceeding the Board tolerates some relaxation of the technical requirements for evidence and focuses instead on the spirit and essence of the rules of evidence.
+The reason for this more relaxed approach in ex parte cases is that in an ex parte proceeding there is no cross-examination of witnesses or any compelling need for the strict safeguards required in an inter partes proceeding.
 [Note 2.]

-For example, the Board may be somewhat more lenient in its approach in the consideration of surveys in ex parte proceedings than inter partes proceedings.
+For example, the Board is somewhat more lenient in its approach in the consideration of surveys in ex parte proceedings than inter partes proceedings.
 [Note 3.]
-Also, the affidavit or 37 C.F.R. § 2.20 declaration is an established method for the introduction of evidence in an ex parte proceeding without the option of cross examination.
+Also, the affidavit or 37 CFR § 2.20 declaration is an established method for the introduction of evidence in an ex parte proceeding.
 [Note 4.]
-In an inter partes proceeding, however, evidence offered in affidavit or 37 C.F.R. § 2.20 declaration form must be in conformance with the Federal Rules of Evidence and is subject to the right of any adverse party to elect and take cross examination of that witness.
+In an inter partes proceeding, however, evidence may not be offered in affidavit or 37 CFR § 2.20 declaration form except by agreement of the parties.
 [Note 5.]
-TBMP § 703 (Taking and Introducing Testimony).
+TBMP § 703.01(b) (Form of Testimony).

 It is the better practice to provide evidence as to sales figures and the like by affidavit or declaration.
 However, representations by the applicant's counsel may, in certain circumstances, be accepted.
 [Note 6.]
 Affidavits or declarations may have probative value even if they are form documents, or are prepared by the applicant's attorney.
-[Note 7.]
-Affidavits or declarations also may have probative value even if they lack corroboration.
+[Note 7.]However, while the evidentiary requirements in an ex parte record are less formal than in an inter partes context, documents submitted by a third party by letter of protest must still comply with inter partes evidentiary requirements of foundation and authentication to have evidentiary value.
 [Note 8.]

-However, while the evidentiary requirements in an ex parte record are less formal than in an inter partes context, documents submitted by a third party by letter of protest must still comply with inter partes evidentiary requirements of foundation and authentication to have evidentiary value.
+For information as to how the Court of Appeals for the Federal Circuit, in reviewing a decision of the Board on an ex parte appeal, evaluates the sufficiency of the evidence offered by the examining attorney, see the cases cited in the note below.
 [Note 9.]
-Similar to inter partes proceedings, in an ex parte appeal, evidence properly made of record may be cited by either the examining attorney or by the applicant for any permissible purpose.
-[Note 10.]

-For information as to how the Court of Appeals for the Federal Circuit, in reviewing a decision of the Board on an ex parte appeal, has historically evaluated the sufficiency of the evidence offered by the examining attorney, see the cases cited in the note below.
-[Note 11.]